 Every individual, including you, has a Money Personality.
 A primary way you view money.
 In fact, we discovered you have a Primary and a Secondary Money Personality.
 They affect every decision you make with a dollar sign AND how you view your spouse’s use of money.

 As financial advisors for decades, Scott and I have had the opportunity to help couples understand their Money Personalities AND THEN improve their marriages and their money.

-We found this information was such a gamer-changer that we worked with a statistical scientist to create an online assessment that everyone can take.
-For free.
+We found this information was such a game-changer that we worked with a statistical scientist to create an online assessment that everyone can take.
+For FREE.
 Everyone can benefit from discovering theirs.
 Interested?
 Click here.

 Knowledge is power. – Francis Bacon

 Scott and I are both Primary Spenders.
 We love to give gifts and spend money.
 That’s how God made us.
 So for me to think Scott will want to STOP spending money just because we retire is silly.
 It just won’t happen.
 And it shouldn’t have to.
 That’s who he is.

 But because we have an accurate assessment of our Primary Money Personalities that gives us the motivation to save now to be able to still spend in our retirement.

 NOW our Secondary Money Personalities are another story.
 We couldn’t be more different.
 Scott is a Secondary Security Seeker and I’m a Risk Taker.
 So we may agree on SPENDING but not necessarily on how.

 Knowing our Money Personalities, it is better for us to discuss and make a plan (for Scott) about our future spontaneous travel (for me) now than both of us feeling irritated that retirement isn’t what we wanted it to be.